tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/3/LessonPlan.md

 * This function is short and sweet, as it creates a new `MartianAuction` contract in the slot of the `auctions` mapping that belongs to the specified `token_id`.
 By passing in the `foundation_address`, we set the foundation as the beneficiary of the auction.
 In other words, the funds raised from this auction will go to the `foundation_address`.

-* We can now reference this auction contract later as long as we know the `token_id` it relates to.
+* We can now reference this auction contract later, as long as we know the `token_id` it relates to.

 Now it's time to fill in the `registerLand` function: